 If your child falls over or bumps themselves against something, they might get bruises.

 Bruising happens when blood from damaged blood vessels builds up under the skin’s surface.

 Children get bruises all the time, especially on their shins and other bony bits of their bodies.

 For younger children, bruises are common because they’re still learning about balance and coordination and they fall over a lot.
 They also often like playing rough and climbing everything they see!

 Older children and teenagers often get bruises from sport.

 Bruises are uncommon in young babies who aren’t rolling over or moving around yet.

-In very rare cases, bruising is because of an underlying blood disorder, like a problem with the way blood clots in the body.
+In very rare cases, bruising is because of an underlying blood disorder.

 Some medications can also increase the risk of bruising – for example, aspirin and ibuprofen.